octarinesec/MAPL/docs/MAPL_SPEC.md

 For example:
 - for HTTP: GET, POST etc…
 - for KAFKA: PRODUCE, CONSUME
-- for TCP: always "*" (as TCP is a trasport layer protocol)
+- for TCP: always "*" (as TCP is a transport layer protocol)

 The language allows lists of resource names separated by ';' The language allows for the following two words: